sclau/Avazu-1/README.md

 base_1, base_2, and base_3 are the three variations of our naive bayes model, they are tested on the validation set. base_3_full is the model trained on the full training set

+The 4 features in the base model are: app_category, site_categoy, banner_position and device_model

 ## Results

 After calculating the model and testing it on the validation sets, here are the results: